harvardinformatics/snakemake-workshop/develop/index.md

 * **Parallelization**: You can run multiple steps in parallel, and subsequent steps run without waiting for unrelated steps to finish.
 * **Scalability**: Running the same workflow for 1 or 100 files is the same

-However, there is a good amount of overhead involved in writing a Snakemake pipeline, so in order to take advantage of these features, your existing workflow should have the following characteristics so that it is worth the effort:
+However, there is a good amount of overhead involved in writing a Snakemake pipeline, so in order to take advantage of these features, you may also ask whether your workflow has some of the following characteristics:

 * **Multiple, interrelated steps**: If you have multiple file transformations that depend on each other, this is a good candidate for Snakemake.
 Don't use Snakemake if you have just one or two simple steps that are easily launched in a shell script.
 * **Need for reruns**: If you need to rerun the same steps with different parameters (e.g. for benchmarking), or if you need to compare the results of different runs, Snakemake could help make this easier and more reproducible.